 Where to Start

 Ask about the software vendor’s implementation methodology.
-As an example, typical steps that ProjStream follows to help clients implement BOEMax is illustrated here.
+As an example, typical steps that ProjStream follows to help clients implement BOEMax proposal software are illustrated here.

-This can be a useful starting point to plan your software implementation.
+This can be a useful starting point to plan a basis of estimate software implementation.
 Flesh out the likely implementation activities and figure out what resources you need – this is often a combination of internal and vendor provided resources.

-Establish the software implementation time frame and identify business priorities.
+Establish a time frame for the proposal writing software implementation and identify business priorities.
 This can help determine the scope of what you may be able to achieve by a given target date.
 With the appropriate up-front planning, you can often quickly execute the initial software implementation steps in a few days and then focus on process updates and helping the proposal teams adapt to the new software.

 Identify Opportunities to Improve Your Proposal Process

-Let’s look at three examples and likely software implementation planning activities.
+Let’s look at three examples and likely estimate software implementation planning activities.